 The absolute latest date by which a proof of registration must be turned in is Add Date (Friday, March 6).
-However, it is highly recommended that you turn it in with your other materials on Friday, March 6th.
-The election funding form must be turned in after the end of voting on Sunday, March 29.
+The election funding form must be turned in after the end of voting

 Campaigning rules and guidelines

 In order for elections to be fair for everyone, we have several rules and guidelines about campaigning.
 The purpose of these rules is to prevent a candidate from gaining an unfair advantage in the election, or for the legitimacy of the election to suffer due to a perception of unfairness.
 It is impossible to comprehensively list every possible action one may do to gain an unfair advantage.
 Therefore, the list below should not be seen as comprehensive.
 Please follow the spirit of the election.